ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Helper MAY defer handling the initialization request.
-In this case, it indicates that the job is not yet ready by immediately sending an empty response body and sets a Location header field set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
-The response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+In this case, it indicates that the job is not yet ready by immediately sending an empty response body and sets a Location header field ({{!RFC9110, Section 10.2.2}}) set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
+The response SHOULD include a Retry-After header field ({{!RFC9110, Section 10.2.3}}) to suggest a polling interval to the Leader.
 The Leader then polls the state of the job by sending GET requests to the resolved URL.
 The Helper responds the same way until either the job is ready, from which point it responds with the `AggregationJobResp` (defined below), or the job fails, from which point it MUST abort with the error that caused the failure.

 The Helper MAY instead handle the request immediately.
 It waits to respond to the Leader's PUT until the aggregation job initialization is ready, in which